UK digital banking app Revolut launches US stocks trading - ExBulletin

 Vallejo said Revolut was not concerned about SEC scrutiny and he expected Revolut could evolve as needed if the rules changed.

-(Reporting by Hannah Lang in Washington; Editing by Michelle Price and Richard Pullin)
+Reporting by Hannah Lang in Washington; edited by Michelle Price and Richard Pullin

 Sources